Gavin Creel: 1997–2001: Early career

-2002–2012: Thoroughly Modern Millie and Hair
+2002–2012: Broadway debut and breakthrough

-In 2002, Creel made his Broadway debut in the original production Thoroughly Modern Millie, originating the role of Jimmy Smith opposite Sutton Foster's Millie Dillmount.
+In 2002, Creel made his Broadway debut in the original production of Thoroughly Modern Millie, originating the role of Jimmy Smith opposite Sutton Foster's Millie Dillmount.
 A breakthrough performance, he was nominated for the Tony Award for Best Performance by a Leading Actor in a Musical.
 In February 2003, Creel played Prince Eric in a workshop for Disney's stage adaptation of The Little Mermaid.
 After he departed Thoroughly Modern Millie in April 2003, he performed in the original Chicago production of Stephen Sondheim's Road Show, then titled Bounce, recorded the original cast album for Bright Lights, Big City, among other productions and workshops.
 Of note, he made his screen acting debut in the 2003 film Eloise at the Plaza and its follow-up Eloise at Christmastime as Bill.